oracle/yo/README.md

 **Via Pip:**

-Yo is not currently available on the Python Package Index.
-Check back soon!

-**From Source:**

-Clone the repository, and then install with:

-    python setup.py install
+    pip install yo oci-cli

+This will install the standard OCI CLI alongside Yo, which can be useful as well.
 After installation, you'll need to configure Yo to work with your OCI tenancy.
 Please see the [documentation][] for detailed instructions.

 ## Documentation